-Data for the extraction of selected metal ions by TRU, DGA, Normal and DGA, Branched resins are shown in Figures 2 and 3.
-The unique properties of the DGA Resins allow them to compliment or provide an alternative to TRU Resin in many applications.
-The primary advantage of the DGA Resins is their high affinity for trivalent rare earths and actinides, such as Am(III).
-Trivalent actinides and rare earths are strongly retained from HNO3, while Fe(III), Na(I), K(I), Mg(II) and many other common matrix ions are rejected.
-The trivalent actinides and rare earths can be recovered from the DGA Resins with dilute HCl.
-Light rare earths may also be stripped from DGA, Branched using dilute (0.01-0.05M) HNO3.
+Data for the extraction of selected metal ions by TRU, DGA, Normal and DGA, Branched resins is shown in Figures 2 and 3.
+The DGA Resins compliment or provide an alternative to TRU Resin in many applications due to their high affinity for trivalent rare earths and actinides, such as Y(III), Lu(III), Tb(III), Am(III), Cm(III), and Ac(III).
+Compared to TRU resin, the DGA resins exhibit higher retention of trivalent rare earths and actinides, lower retention of U(VI), less sensitivity to competition from Fe(III), and higher competition from Ca(II).

-Figure 4 shows the acid dependency of k’ for radium and actinium in nitric acid and hydrochloric acid on DGA, Normal.
-In HNO3 media, Ra shows no real affinity for the resin, while Ac has k’ >1000 for 1-3M HNO3.
-Ac can then be stripped from DGA with 0.1-2M HCl.
-Using 2M HCl to recover Ac can provide additional decontamination from Th isotopes, which will remain on DGA, Normal in 2M HCl.
+DGA, Normal resin has been used extensively in the purification of 225Ac and 227Ac for nuclear medicine applications.
+(2,3) The DGA, Normal resin is particularly effective for concentrating Ac from HNO3 solutions, converting Ac solutions from HNO3 to HCl, and removing key metal ion impurities, such as Th, Fe, Ca, Ba, Ra and La.
+Figure 4 shows the acid dependency of k’ for Ac(III), La(III) and selected divalent metal ions in nitric acid and hydrochloric acid on DGA, Normal.
+In HNO3 media, Ra shows no real affinity for the resin, while the Ac k’ is >1000 for 1-3M HNO3.
+Ac can be stripped from DGA, Normal with 0.05-2.0M HCl.
+Using 2.0M HCl to recover Ac can provide additional decontamination from Th isotopes, which will remain on DGA, Normal in 2M HCl.

 1) Horwitz E.P., McAlister D.R., Bond A.H., Barrans R.E., Novel Extraction Chromatographic Resins Based on Tetraalkyldiglycolamides: Characterization and Potential Applications, Solvent Extraction Ion Exch., 23, 219 (2005).
 (HP104)